mvolkmann/blog/src/zig.md

 A common error is to pass a single value as the second argument instead of a literal array.
 The compiler will output the error "expected tuple or struct argument, found {type-passed}".

+Typically the second argument is specified inline as a literal tuple with the syntax `.{ value1, value2, ... }`.
+But a variable whose value is a tuple can also be passed.

 The `std.log.*` functions take the same arguments as `std.debug.print`, but produce output the begins with their level followed by a colon and a space.